kasem-sm/SlimeKT/docs/guide/slime_paginator.md

     /**
      * Once requestForNextPage gets succeeded, this function is triggered.
      * [page] the page which was successfully loaded from the server and cached.
-     * in here, you may request the data of the page given from the cache
+     * in here, you may request the database of the page given from the cache
      * and store the new page value into savedState.
      */
     data class OnPageLoaded<out T>(val page: Int, val data: T) : SlimePaginationStatus<T>()